“How we see ourselves determines how we treat ourselves.”– Kimberly Taylor

 Why am I writing about OA?
-I’ve received emails from readers asking me what I think about the program.
+I’ve received emails from readers asking me what I think about it.

 While I am sure the program helps some people, it did not help me when I was a member.